Go to content

 We regularly review your payments to make sure you’re paying the right amount.
 But if at any time you’d like to change the amount you’re paying, take a meter reading, then you can either fill in our online Direct Debit form, or contact us and we’ll be happy to help.

-You can give us your new address, details and final meter readings in just a few minutes by calling us on 0800 107 9639* (we're open Monday to Friday 8am -8pm and Saturday 8am - 2pm).
+If you've already told us you're moving, you can give us your final meter readings by using our online meter reading forms.
+Or, call us on 0800 107 9639* (we're open Monday to Friday 8am - 8pm and Saturday 8am - 2pm).

 If you've already been in touch with us, just ignore them.
 We'll be working to update the account to show that you're now responsible for the bills.
 We'll only bill you from the date you moved in and with the meter readings you gave us.